Creating, modifying and deleting files are everyday tasks performed in any operating system mostly used by System Administrators.

 One method for removing batches of files based on file extensions, or filename patterns, is the find command.

-The find command will search for all files and directories within a specific directory, and possibly even within nested subdirectories.
+command will search for all files and directories within a specific directory, and possibly even within nested subdirectories.

 To begin, you will need to identify the specific directory that you want to search, such as;